sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 The `load` method accept an config object. config should have `sounds` property with array of audio objects as value.
 Each audio object key act as `identifier` of `audio` and value is audio source URL.

-confing can have optional property `audioContext` represents instance of context
+confing can have optional property `audioContext` represents instance of context.

 ```js